MohamedGalal-2/Posix-Complaint-Shell/README.md

 ```

 ### Contributing
 Contributions are welcome!
-Please fork this repository, make your changes, and submit a pull request.
+If you have ideas or improvements, please fork this repository, make your changes, and submit a pull request.

 ### License
 This repository is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for more details.